bbahto1/VaR-calculation/function/read.md

 ## Project pre-requisites
 This project is done in python version 3.8.3, one of the modules used in this case is yfinance that you can install using the command:
-- pip3 install yfinance or pip install yfinance(if you are using just python3 version) yfinance in this case is used for accessing yahoo finance API
+- pip3 install yfinance or pip install yfinance(if you are using just python3 version) <br />
+yfinance in this case is used for accessing yahoo finance API

 ## Parameters